Top 6 Procedures Performed in Children’s Dentistry

 - Fluoride treatment – other than keeping teeth clean, there is the underlying need to protect them from oral cavities and dental decay.
 Children between the ages of 6 and 14 years are very prone to dental caries.
-Dental experts in pediatric dentistry, therefore, use fluoride treatment as a measure to prevent cavities, by boosting the strength of teeth using fluoride varnishes.
+Dental experts in children dentistry, therefore, use fluoride treatment as a measure to prevent cavities, by boosting the strength of teeth using fluoride varnishes.

 - Orthodontic treatment – most orthodontic treatments are performed on children, to ensure that their teeth are properly aligned and situated in their jawbone as they grow.
 The nature of treatment differs for every child, with some benefiting from oral appliances like space maintainers, while others requiring metal braces to straighten their teeth.
 Either way, orthodontics for children is paramount in the pursuit of excellent oral health.